Code Quality is an important thing, right? Everyone knows that. And everyone agrees on that.

 Automation can take the burden of constantly checking your code off your shoulders.
 And let you focus on solving real-life problems using the software, not solving the problems of the software itself.

-Many tools in Java world can help you with automating code quality checking and improving.
+Many tools in the Java world can help you with automating code quality checking and improving.

 But, we can get rid of many difficult-to-spot code errors and make our code cleaner and more SOLID at the very beginning of the cycle (SDLC)?